EVNdevs/EVN-arduino/docs/sensors/evngesturesensor.rst

 .. function:: bool gestureDetected()

+    Returns whether new gesture movement has been detected.

+    Does not work when Gesture Mode is disabled.

     :returns: Boolean indicating whether the start of a gesture has been detected by the sensor

 Proximity Detection
 """""""""""""""""""

+To enable/disable Proximity Mode, use ``setProximityMode()``.

 .. function:: uint8_t readProximity(bool blocking = true)

     Returns proximity reading of any object within sensor's view to the sensor (from 0-255).
 A higher value indicates that the object is closer to the sensor, as readings are based on the intensity of infrared light emitted by the sensor being reflected back into the sensor.

+    Does not work when Proximity Mode is disabled.

     :returns: Proximity reading (0-255)

 RGBC Colour Detection
 """""""""""""""""""""

+To enable/disable Colour Mode, use ``setColourMode()``.

 .. function:: uint16_t readClear(bool blocking = true)

     Returns clear light reading from sensor.

+    Does not work when Colour Mode is disabled.

     :returns: Clear reading